 App compatibility

 I primarily tested the Tourbox Lite in Magma and Clip Studio Paint for this review and had no issues with it.
-It will work will most creative software so long as there are keyboard shortcuts available for actions in it.
+It will work with most creative software so long as there are keyboard shortcuts available for actions in it.

 I will update this section after I’ve had more time to test it with video editing in DaVinci and 3D modeling in Blender.